chroniclesofcode/cdb/README.md

 - abstract away maps into hashmap
 - functionality to dynamically read the column types of a table and take that as input.
 - naively print table
+- functionality to dynamically read the column types of a table and take that as input.
+Currently it's string,int,int

 # STRETCH GOALS